Our key messages about ring-fencing form the core of what all banking customers need to know.

 Following the financial crisis that began in 2007, UK legislation was passed to better protect customers and the day-to-day banking services they rely on.
 The legislation requires each large bank to separate services like current accounts, savings accounts, and payments from risks in other parts of the business, for example in investment banking.

 This separation is called ‘ring-fencing’.
 It means that large banks may need to change the way they are structured.
-Banks will be making changes during 2017 and 2018 to complete the process by 1 January 2019.
+Banks started making changes during 2017 and will continue during 2018, to complete the process by 1 January 2019.

 How customers could be affected